anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

   VehicleType =[]
   Snaptime = []

-  #rng will get a date tiem for every hour for this date.
+  #Step 1: rng will get a date time for every hour for this date.
   rng = pd.date_range(rundate, periods=24, freq='1H')

-  #this loop will run through all the hours in the day
+  #Step 2: using a for loop to filter the status change data for each day-time
   for d in rng:
     filterSC =  SC[SC['EventTimeLocal'] < d]
     days=7
     cutoff_date = d - pd.Timedelta(days=days)
     filterSC2 = filterSC[filterSC['EventTimeLocal'] > cutoff_date]
+    #Step 3: create a list of all devices that are listed in this filtered data set
     Devices = filterSC2.DeviceId.unique()

-    #This loop will get the last status change for each device in this hour
+    #Step 4:This loop will get filter the status change data to just the data for a specific device.
     for i in Devices:
       IDevice = filterSC2[filterSC2['DeviceId']== i]
+      #Step 5: Use only the last status change for each device
       LastStatus = IDevice.iloc[-1:]
       dev.append(i)
       EventTimeLocal.append(LastStatus.iloc[0]["EventTimeLocal"])